Woodbine Mile 2023: War Bomber can win with pace advantageRead this article

 Santa Anita Park Race Track

 Santa Anita Park is one of the most well-known race tracks in the world.
 It’s the premier thoroughbred racing venue in California and is quickly becoming the premier racing venue in the United States.
-The Breeders’ Cup World Thoroughbred Championships has been held at Santa Anita Park in four out of the past six years.
-2014 is the third year in a row that horse racing’s most important day will be held at the Great Race Place.
+The Breeders’ Cup World Thoroughbred Championships has been held at Santa Anita Park for the past six years.
+The 2022 Breeders’ Cup will be held at the Keeneland Association Inc track.

 Santa Anita Park Horse Racing